oks-erm/sofing/README.md

 This page will allow user to sign up to Sofing and become a part of the community.
 The user will be asked to submit their full name and email address and choose the country to provide the user with more relevant information about movement's activities and events.

+## Responsive layout

+The site is designed to be flexible, fluid, responsive and aesthetically enjoyable on all screen sizes and resolutions starting from 350px (based on [statistics for 2022](https://worship.agency/wp-content/uploads/2022/01/mobile-screen-sizes-2022.png)).
+To provide better performance on mobile devices, mobile versions (smaller in size with different aspect ratios) of all hero images are provided.
+It was considered necessary because the images play a significant role in delivering the semantics of the website and providing the intended user experience.
+However, it was decided to omit the image for the Signup page for the mobile version, as the Signup form takes up all the screen space on mobile devices.

+The choice of breakpoints was based on different aspects, such as typical devices' screen sizes and the intention to provide the best possible representation of the content for all screen sizes.
+768px is meant to hit the iPad mini; 992px is quite common to signify the transition to laptops, and content-wise, it proved to be reasonable.
+1200px is not a typical choice, but  it was preferred based on the content layout.
+Media query for screens above 1200px also contains fixed width for many blocks, as, for the convenience of the user and maintaining design aesthetics, it was decided to stop the content from further expanding.

+Flexbox and Grid, depending on the content of the block, were used to allow the website to expand and shrink responsively to a device screen size providing each page's design integrity.
+Elements must maintain their respective position (or change if intended for more efficient representation), they don't overlap or misalign, and the content doesn't overflow.

 ## Feature Considerations

 ### Signup form processing